Summary

 Read more: Conditional formatting with formulas, Excel custom number formats

-Calendar title
+Calendar Title

 The formula to output the calendar title in cell B4 is based on the TEXT function:

-=TEXT(start,"mmmm yyyyy")
+=TEXT(start,"mmmm yyyy")

 Perpetual calendar with current date